exotica-jewelry/purple-prism/README.md

 ### Modifying the theme

-Settings from both Purple Prism and Doks can be overridden in the usual Hugo
+Settings from both Purple Prism and Hyas can be overridden in the usual Hugo
 way: Adding files to your site subdirectories (`assets`, `static`, `data`, `i18n`, etc.) with the same name as files in either theme will override those files.